-Pyriform aperture stenosis results from early fusion and hypertrophy of the medial nasal processes.
+Pyriform aperture stenosis refers to narrowing of the pyriform aperture and results from early fusion and hypertrophy of the medial nasal processes.

 Pyriform aperture stenosis is a rare cause of airway obstruction, and its prevalence is unknown.